 There are lots of techniques that your club can use to market and promote itself.
 Here are some to consider:

-- Websites are a simple and effective way to communicate to your members, supporters and the local community.
+- Websites are a simple and effective way to communicate with your members, supporters and the local community.

 - Link your website to related sites such as Waka Ama NZ